peterkuma/masters-thesis/chapters/04_approximate-solutions-of-rte.md

-now does not have a unique solution, as $I_\mathrm{diff}$ and $I_\mathrm{dir}$ overlap at the angle of the direct radiation, and we cannot tell how much of the value of the right hand side is alloted to the change in diffuse radiation
+now does not have a unique solution, as $I_\mathrm{diff}$ and $I_\mathrm{dir}$ overlap at the angle of the direct radiation, and we cannot tell how much of the value of the right hand side is allotted to the change in diffuse radiation
 $\mathrm{d}I_\mathrm{diff}$ and direct radiation $\mathrm{d}I_\mathrm{dir}$
 on the left hand side.
 Therefore, we postulate that the change in direct radiation is only due to extinction of direct radiation and scattering of